ashutoshvt/nbody_driver/README.md

-This python driver intends to implement many body expansion techniques for calculating energies and properties of weakly solvated clusters with proper accounting of basis set superposition correction using well known schemes lke mbcp, vmfc, etc.
+This python driver intends to implement many body expansion techniques for calculating energies and properties of weakly solvated clusters using psi4 with proper accounting of basis set superposition errors using well known correction schemes lke mbcp, vmfc, etc.